PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

 ### cURL Request

-Refer to the following example cURL request that retrieves the ongoing scan details for an on-demand registry scan for repository `alpine` with tag `3.16`:
+Refer to the following example cURL request that retrieves the ongoing scan details for an on-demand registry scan that is started using the `/registry/scan` endpoint for the repository `alpine` with tag `3.16`:

 ```bash
 $ curl -k \